Kristina01111000/Drws_site/README.md

 the fact that the 40Q is in a file not originally from the wordpress site is what makes it so hard to track the link tracker works! -> it does not, the file download tracker works, not the link that i put in try to get the link tracker to work
+-> make a different button to make sure its not the image that is acusing the problem